-- 1. Submit a completed Application for Admission online to the admissions office.
-The online Application for Admission can be found at www.sccnc.edu/admissions/apply/. - 2.
-Have an official high school transcript that indicates graduation or an official copy of GED or High School Equivalency Diploma (HSE) scores sent to the registrar's office when required.
+- 1. Submit a completed Application for Admission online at www.sccnc.edu/admissions/apply/. - 2.
+Have an official high school transcript that indicates graduation or an official copy of GED or High School Equivalency Diploma (HSE) scores sent to the registrar's office.
+Transcripts are required to receive course credit from other institutions.
 Official transcripts must arrive at SCC, unopened, from the issuing schools or agencies.
 High school or GED/HSE transcripts must be received prior to awarding financial aid.
 Faxed transcripts are not accepted.
 Applicants without a high school diploma should see the director of student services to discuss options. - 3.
-Have an official transcript(s) of ALL postsecondary institutions attended sent to the registrar's office.
-Official transcripts must arrive at SCC, unopened, from the issuing institutions.
-All college transcripts must be received prior to the awarding of financial aid.
-Official transcripts may be mailed or sent electronically; faxed transcripts are not accepted. - 4.
 Complete any required SCC placement assessment.